 The bottom line

-The decision comes down to one question: can your workflow tolerate audio leaving the device?
-Wispr Flow is the right choice if cloud processing is acceptable and you need cross-platform coverage with AI auto-edits.
-VoiceScriber is the right choice if the answer is no -- if audio must stay on the phone, no exceptions.
+The decision comes down to one question: do you need a cloud voice keyboard, or do you need private offline iPhone transcription?
+Wispr Flow is the right choice if cloud processing is acceptable and you need cross-platform AI auto-edits.
+VoiceScriber is the right choice if you want audio to stay on your phone, avoid another subscription, and still record, transcribe, search, edit, and share notes offline.
 Download VoiceScriber and test it in Airplane Mode in under two minutes.

 Sources